purestorage/helm-charts/docs/flash-array-qos-control.md

 # Apply Storage Quality-of-Service (QoS) Control on PSO StorageClass

 ## Summary
 Pure Storage FlashArray Quality-of-Service (QoS) allows users to impose QoS limits on their persistent volumes created and managed by PSO on Kubernetes clusters.
 QoS limits are applied on a per volume basis - these are **not** cumulative for all volumes created using a specific StorageClass.
 Whenever throughput exceeds the limit specified, throttling occurs.
 Specifically, PSO enables users to specify their bandwidth limit in terms of volume capacity per second and Input/Output per second.
 Users can opt to enable one or the other, or both.
-The two parameters are passed in through parameter fields in StorageClasses.
+The two parameters are passed in through parameter fields in `StorageClasses` or `PersistentVolumes`.

 This feature is only supported on Pure Storage FlashArray block storage.